-Invest in a good cook book which is presented in easy to understand style and goes through the most basic recipes, with scope to get adventurous as confidence levels rise.
-Darina Allen’s Ballymaloe Cookery Course is an absolute bible which takes you right through from the very simple dishes, to being able to combine and adapt recipes as you get better at it.
+Invest in a good cookbook that is presented in easy to understand style and goes through the most basic recipes, with scope to get adventurous as confidence levels rise.
+Darina Allen’s Ballymaloe Cookery Course is an absolute bible that takes you right through from the very simple dishes, to being able to combine and adapt recipes as you get better at it.

 Darina is a very straightforward teacher who has educated hundreds of students at Ballymaloe Cookery School.
 Some have gone on to become chefs in their own right.
 No one is saying this is expected of you at home.
 It may turn out that once you start making your own food, you might find you’ve also discovered a new career.